Auction-Based Online Policy Adaptation for Evolving Objectives: Auction-Based Multi-Policy Framework

-\textbf{The auction-based multi-policy framework.} We consider the compositional approach to policy synthesis for \momdps, where we will design a selfish, \emph{local} policy maximizing each individual value component, towards the fulfillment of some required global coordination requirements.
-The main crux is in the composition process, where each local policy may propose a different action, but the composition must decide the action that will actually be executed.
-Importantly, the composition must be implementable in a distributed manner, meaning we will \emph{not} use any global policy that would pick an action by analyzing all local policies and their reward functions.

 We present a novel \textit{auction}-based RL framework for compositional policy synthesis for \momdps.
-In our framework, not only do the local policies emit actions, but they also \emph{bid} for the privilege of executing their actions for a given number of time steps $\tau\in \mathbb{Z}_{>0}$ in future.
-The bids are all non-negative integers bounded by a given constant $\beta\in \mathbb{Z}_{\geq 0}$, and the highest bidder's actions get executed for the following $\tau$ consecutive steps, with bidding ties being resolved uniformly at random.
-To discourage policies from always bidding high, we penalize the policies proportional to their bids scaled with a constant $\rho\in (0,1)$.
-We consider two intuitive alternatives for the penalty model, namely \poorman and \allpay: in the \poorman setting, only the executed policy (one of the highest bidders) pays the penalty, whereas in the \allpay setting, all policies pay penalties.
-Through this mechanism, policies select their bids to reflect how critical their action is in the current state, and the bidding penalty incentivizes truthful urgency.
-This way, we obtain a purely decentralized scheme to coordinate local policies in a given \momdp.
+In our framework, we have objective-specific local policies that not only emit actions, but also submit \emph{bids} within a given bound $\beta\in \mathbb{N}_{>0}$ to win the privilege of executing their actions for a given number of time steps $\tau\in \mathbb{N}_{>0}$.
+We consider two auction mechanisms, called \poorman and \allpay.
+In~\poorman, the bids are non-negative \textit{integers} in the interval $[0;\beta]$, and in~\allpay, the bids are non-negative \textit{real} numbers in the interval $[0,\beta]$. \footnote{The distinction in bid types---\textit{integers} for \poorman and \textit{reals} for \allpay---is purely technical.
+The synthesis of local policies will involve a game-theoretic analysis involving Nash equilibria.
+For real-valued bids in \poorman, it is unclear if Nash equilibria would always exist, owing to the continuous bid values and discontinuities in the payoff profile due to the tie-breaking mechanism~\cite{simon1990discontinuous}.
+For integer-valued bids in \allpay, the shape of the Nash equilibria policies is only known for the two-policy case~\cite{dziubinski2023discrete}, but the general case is still open.
+We leave these unresolved cases for a future work. } In both settings, the highest bidder's actions get executed for $\tau$ consecutive steps, with bidding ties being resolved uniformly at random.
+To encourage truthfulness, we penalize the policies proportional to their bids scaled with a constant $\rho\in (0,1)$.
+In the \poorman model, only the executed policy (one of the highest bidders) pays the penalty, whereas in \allpay, all policies pay penalties.
+The penalties force policies to truthfully select their bids to reflect how critical their action actually is in the current state.
+We remark that this framework is a purely decentralized scheme to coordinate local policies in a given \momdp.
+The parameters $\tau$, $\beta$, and $\rho$ denote the \emph{bidding interval}, \emph{maximum bid}, and \emph{bid penalty coefficient}, respectively.
+Ablation studies in Section~\ref{sec:experimental-results} highlight their importance.
+If $\tau$ is too small, policies switch too frequently, risking suboptimal outcomes.
+If $\beta$ is too small, policies cannot express preference strength, leading to near-random control.
+If $\rho$ is too large, policies tend to abstain from participating in the bidding.